 Every cat owner has questions about the best way to feed their beloved pet.
 The short answer is, every cat is different.
-From the fussiest nibbler, to guzzlers who lick the bowl clean, every cat has unique instincts that determine their eating behaviour.
+From the fussiest nibbler to guzzlers who lick the bowl clean, every cat has unique instincts that determine their eating behavior.
 Through the time you spend with your cat, you will become the best expert on your cat’s desires and preferences.
-The good news is however, there are feeding best practices that can help almost any cat.
+The good news is, however, there are feeding best practices that can help almost any cat.
 Here are some great tips to make feeding your cat easy and enjoyable.

 What dish should I put my cat's food in?

 Few cat owners know that the biggest factor in deciding which dish to buy for your cat is their whiskers.
 Cat whiskers aren’t just cute – they also help your pet determine the size of openings, find their way around surroundings, and express their mood.
 When picking a bowl, you’ll want to choose one that keeps their whiskers comfortable.

 Tip 1: Pick a shallow bowl that can hold a day’s worth of food.